Use projects

 1. Sign in to ArcGIS Hub.

-• From the global navigation header, select the Create button and choose Project.
+• From the global navigation header, click the Create button and choose Project.

 • To create a project and add it directly to a configured catalog, navigate to the relevant site or initiative workspace (Catalog, Content pane).
-Select the Add content button and select Project.
+Click the Add content button and select Project.

 • To create a project and add it directly to an initiative's configured catalog, go to the initiative view.
-Select the Content tab, select the Add content button, and select Project.
+Click the Content tab, click the Add content button, and select Project.

-2. Provide a name for the project in the Title field and select Next.
+2. Provide a name for the project in the Title field and select a catalog type from the available options:

-3. Select a group to connect to the project.
+3. Select a group to control who can view or edit.

 Group selection is optional if creating from the Create button (global navigation).
 Group selection is required if creating and adding directly to a configured catalog.